Skip to main content

 Eptura Engage: The following booking types are not compatible with the integration and must be removed:

-• Bookings that have more than 450 instances (calculated by number of recurrences X number of resources)
+• Bookings that have more than 450 instances (calculated by the number of recurrences multiplied by the number of resources)

-• Bookings that have more than 8 resources
+• Bookings that include more than 8 resources

 • Bookings created using the 'Specific' recurrence type